Motorcyclist in fatal Lake George crash rejects plea offer

 Anthony J. Futia, 33, appeared in Warren County Court on Thursday for a hearing.
-Warren County District Attorney Jason Carusone said the offer is a reduction from the 25 years to life Futia could receive.
-Futia has two prior felony convictions, which makes him a persistent felony offender.
+Warren County District Attorney Jason Carusone said the offer is a reduction from the sentence of 25 years to life Futia could receive.
+Futia has two prior felony convictions, which makes him a persistent felony offender if convicted in the Lake George case.

+The judge read the plea deal offer aloud in front of friends and family of the victims gathered in the courtroom.

+The plea deal would have required Futia to plead guilty to the felony counts of aggravated vehicular homicide and second-degree assault, as well as the misdemeanor charges of driving while impaired by a combination of alcohol and drugs, reckless driving and third-degree unlicensed operation of a vehicle.

+Charging Futia as a persistent felony offender would result in a mandatory sentence of no less than 15 years to life and no more than 20 years to life in prison.

+If the judge decided not to charge Futia as a persistent felon, the aggregate minimum required sentence would be 4 1/2 to 9 years in prison with a maximum of 12 and a half to 25 years in prison.

-Futia's lawyer, Tucker Stanclift, said his client "was mostly satisfied with the plea deal," but it was rejected due to the district attorney's push to prosecute with the persistent felony offender law in mind.
+Futia's lawyer, Tucker Stanclift, said his client felt the plea bargain "was mostly acceptable," but it was rejected due to the district attorney's push to prosecute with the persistent felony offender law in mind.

 He said he and Futia are open to further conversations and "hopeful for a resolution," but they are also prepared to go to trial on March 20.